EmanuelCaires/MYCOOKBOOK/README.md

 - Accessibility: Access recipes anytime, anywhere with an internet connection.

 ### User Stories
-- Home Cook: "I want a convenient way to organize and access my favorite recipes, so I can spend more time enjoying my culinary creations."
+- Home Cook: "I want a convenient way to organize and access my favourite recipes, so I can spend more time enjoying my culinary creations."
 - Busy Parent: "I need a platform that allows me to quickly find and prepare family-friendly recipes amidst my hectic schedule."
 - Chef: "I aim to share my culinary expertise with others in an organized and professional manner, showcasing my unique recipes to a broader audience."